August 31st, 2025

 This is easier said than done during the warmer summer weather, but it is an important caution.

 You don’t want to add a sunburn to the fact that your nose will be quite sensitive for a while.
 But you should delay using sunscreen for a while after your rhinoplasty treatment.
-The week following surgery may be best spent indoors or in the shade, and for a month or so afterward, you should limit your exposure to the sun.
+The week following surgery may be best spent indoors or in the shade, and for a month or so afterward, you should limit your sun exposure.

 To be safe, it is preferable to wait a full month before returning to the ocean.
 After all, you had nose surgery there, so it’s best to avoid getting any extra water in your nose or up your nose, as well as avoid the need to blow your nose again.
 This is especially important while your stitches and splints are still in place.